 C – Larson-Miller constant.
 C = 30 for 9Cr–1Mo–V; C = 20 for carbon, low, and intermediate alloy steels, except 9Cr–1Mo–V; C = 15 for austenitic stainless steel and high nickel alloys

 TE – effective temperature, °C (°F) from Table A-1 or Table A-1M, find the temperature corresponding to basic allowable stress equal to the equivalent stress, Si, using linear interpolation if necessary.
-This temperature, TE, is the effective temperature for service condition i.
+This temperature, TE, is the effective temperature for service conditions i.

-The equivalent stress, Si, calculated as following
+The equivalent stress, Si, is calculated as follows

 Spi – pressure-based equivalent stress, MPa (ksi)

 Pmax – maximum allowable gage pressure, kPa (psig), for continuous operation of pipe or component at design temperature, considering allowances, c, and mill tolerance, but without considering weld joint strength reduction factor, W; weld joint quality factors, Ej; or casting quality factor, Ec